 Yes, you can eat and chew with flipper denture just like your normal daily life.
 But it doesn’t mean you bite hard and chew aggressively.
 After all, it is a type of denture and a prosthetic tooth, so it requires care and attention on eating.
 Even better, you eat much comfortably compared with times that there were no teeth to chew with.

 Although flipper tooth is affordable and a faster tooth replacement, there are some cons and drawbacks including:

-Some cheaper flipper tooth may use materials that are not durable.
+Some cheaper flipper teeth may be made of materials that are not durable.
 Low-quality materials can result in more breakage and cracks.
-Therefore, you should have it repaired or have a new one made.
+Therefore, you should have it repaired or get a new one made.

 By wearing your flipper denture for the first time, you may not feel comfortable.
 Feeling of a foreign object on your teeth may create irritations and cause uncomfortable situations.
 You should get used to it or be patient for a while.

 Flipper tooth sits on part of your gum and the palate of your mouth, so it has direct contact with gums and also with other teeth nearby.
-When you don’t clean it regularly, risks of gum disease, tooth decay, and fungal development will increase.
+When you don’t clean the flipper tooth regularly, risks of gum disease, tooth decay, and fungal development will increase.
 To prevent any oral health risks, you should maintain a routine cleaning and disinfecting of your prosthetic tooth.

 If flipper tooth is used for long periods of time, it may get loose and will not tightly fit in position as it used to grasp around your existing teeth.
-Your dentist should readjust or repair parts of the appliance so that it fits well again.
+Your dentist should readjust or repair parts of the appliance to fit well again.

 You can look at the most important pros and cons of flipper tooth in the table below in a glance: